-Prerequisite(s): A grade of "C" or higher in MATH 103 or appropriate placement score.
-Comment: Students will need a scientific calculator or a calculator application for MATH 135.
+Prerequisite(s): A grade of "C" or higher in MATH 103 or qualification for MATH 135.
+Comment: Students will need a scientific calculator for MATH 135.

 MATH 135 investigates linear, quadratic, polynomial, rational, exponential, logarithmic functions and related topics.
 MATH 135 is the first part of the precalculus sequence in mathematics.